threefoldtecharchive/info_manual3/wiki/faq/faq.md

 <li><a href="#faq?id=is-there-a-discord-group-for-threefold">Is there a Discord group for Threefold?</a></li>
 <li><a href="#faq?id=how-can-i-reach-threefold-support">How can I reach Threefold Support?</a></li>
 <li><a href="#faq?id=is-there-a-threefold-podcast">Is there a Threefold podcast?</a></li>
+<li><a href="#faq?id=who-can-i-write-to-for-a-proposal-where-can-i-send-a-proposal-email-for-a-new-partnership-opportunity-with-threefold">Who can I write to for a proposal?
+Where can I send a proposal email for a new partnership opportunity with Threefold?</a></li>
+<li><a href="#faq?id=how-can-i-track-and-follow-the-progress-and-development-of-threefold">How can I track and follow the progress and development of Threefold?</a></li>
+<li><a href="#faq?id=is-there-a-way-to-search-the-faq-more-easily-what-is-the-link-for-the-threefold-faq-bot">Is there a way to search the FAQ more easily?
+What is the link for the Threefold FAQ Bot?</a></li>
 </ul>
 </li>
 <li><a href="#faq?id=the-technology-of-threefold">The Technology of Threefold</a>